exercism/java/exercises/practice/bank-account/.approaches/introduction.md

 They each add $10 to this amount and update the account accordingly.
 In this case, each thread sets the amount to $10 even though the transaction was made twice.

-The problem here is both threads saw that was $0 in the account prior to adding the deposit.
+The problem here is that both threads saw that there was $0 in the account prior to adding the deposit.
-Instead, each thread needs to take turn to process the deposit for the account so that they can process the transaction one at a time.
+Instead, each thread needs to take turns to process the deposit for the account so that they can process the transaction one at a time.
 This way, the later thread can "see" the deposited amount from the first thread.

 ## Approach: Synchronized methods